awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 # Updating a cluster<a name="update-cluster"></a>

-You can update an existing cluster to a new Kubernetes version or configure managed add\-ons for your cluster\.
+You can update an existing cluster to a new Kubernetes version or enable envelope encryption for your cluster\.

 ## Updating an Amazon EKS cluster Kubernetes version<a name="update-kubernetes-version"></a>